 106 Broadview Ave., Riverside

-In the rapidly gentrifying East End, an 1891 Romanesque revival building—that until recently moonlit as a strip club— has been born again as a hip hotel.
-The Broadview makes the best of its location and elevation—the glass encased rooftop bar serves up delightful small plates and strong drinks—and the city views are the main event.
-We love the king terrace rooms, though all them have thoughtful touches, including a French press and a record player with a selection of vinyl.
-The corner suites pay cheeky homage to The Broadview’s past life as Gilly’s Strip Club with retro-fitted, floor-to-ceiling brass poles that act as shelves.
-The property definitely appeals to a younger set, and there are several micro-breweries and solid brunch options within striking distance.
+In the rapidly gentrifying East End, an 1891 Romanesque revival building that until recently moonlighted as a strip club has been born again as a hip hotel.
+The Broadview makes the best of its location and elevation—the glass-encased rooftop bar serves up delightful small plates and strong drinks—and the city views are the main event.
+We love the king terrace rooms, though all of them have thoughtful touches, including a French press and a record player with a selection of vinyl.
+The corner suites pay cheeky homage to the Broadview’s past life as Gilly’s Strip Club, with retro-fitted, floor-to-ceiling brass poles that act as shelves.
+The property definitely appeals to a younger set, and there are several microbreweries and solid brunch options within striking distance.

 The Drake Hotel

 1150 W. Queen St., West Queen West